stolostron/multicluster-global-hub/demos/basic.md

 1. [Deploy Hub-of-Hubs components](https://github.com/stolostron/hub-of-hubs/blob/main/deploy/README.md) on `hoh`.
 2. [Deploy Hub-of-Hubs-agent components](https://github.com/stolostron/hub-of-hubs/tree/main/deploy#deploying-a-hub-of-hubs-agent) on `hub1` and `hub2`.
 3. Define environment variables to hold kubernetes configurations of the clusters, `TOP_HUB_CONFIG`, `HUB1_CONFIG` and `HUB2_CONFIG`.
-4. If you do not have access to `hoh` as the `kubeadmin` user, follow [these steps to add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).
+4. If you do not have access to `hoh` as the `kubeadmin` user, [add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).

 ## The demo script

 1. Login into the Web console of `hoh` as the `kubeadmin` user.
 The Hub-of-Hubs Web console has the same URL as the original [ACM console URL](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/web_console/web-console#accessing-your-console).

-    If you cannot login as `kubeadmin`, follow [these steps to add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).
+    If you cannot login as `kubeadmin`, [add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).

 1. Observe managed clusters in the Web console of `hoh`, `hub1` and `hub2`.
 Note that the Web console of `hoh` contains managed clusters of both `hub1` and `hub2`.